demisto/content/Packs/Gmail/Integrations/Gmail/Gmail_description.md

 In order to set a user's password, authorize this API: [https://www.googleapis.com/auth/admin.directory.user](https://www.googleapis.com/auth/admin.directory.user)

-In order to send mails, authorize this API:
+In order to send mails or reply to a mail, authorize this API:
 [https://www.googleapis.com/auth/gmail.compose](https://www.googleapis.com/auth/gmail.compose) and [https://www.googleapis.com/auth/gmail.send](https://www.googleapis.com/auth/gmail.send)

 In order to add the send as email ID, authorize this API: